Children and Young People

 Sport Nottinghamshire in partnership with area School Games Organisers (SGOs) offer a comprehenshive range of continuous professional development (CPD) programmes for all primary schools in Nottingham and Nottinghamshire.
 CPD for all teachers, in particular subject leads for PE should be at the forefront of Head Teachers considerations when deciding how to spend the funding allocated to their school, as it ensures quality of delivery and sustainability for the future.

-The Nottinghamshire School Games is designed to boost participation in sport and physical activity for young people of all abilities and backgrounds, by significantly enhancing the year round calendar of competitive school sport.
+The Notts School Games is designed to boost participation in sport and physical activity for young people of all abilities and backgrounds, by significantly enhancing the year round calendar of competitive school sport.

-The Nottinghamshire School Games aims to encourage children to be active from a young age, which will inspire them to lead a healthy and happy life.
-The Nottinghamshire School Games continues to grow year on year, providing opportunities for young people to experience and compete in over 30 sports across the school year.
+The Notts School Games aims to encourage children to be active from a young age, which will inspire them to lead a healthy and happy life.
+The Notts School Games continues to grow year on year, providing opportunities for young people to experience and compete in over 30 sports across the school year.

-There are 3 key levels of the Nottinghamshire School Games, for Nottingham and Nottinghamshire, as follows:
+There are 3 key levels of the Notts School Games, for Nottingham and Nottinghamshire, as follows:

 Level 1: Intra-School Competition